unjs/ufo/README.md

 ### `isSamePath`

 Check two paths are equal or not.
-Trailing slash and encoding are normalized before comparation.
+Trailing slash and encoding are normalized before comparison.

 ```ts
 isSamePath('/foo', '/foo/')